Shivin01/django_auth_token/README.md

 - [] Add github Actions.
 - [] Add pypi module push in this code base.
 - [] Add api for user sign up.
-- [] Add a custom command to delete invalid tokens
+- [] Add a custom command to delete invalid tokens.